teona-pavliukova/OECD-Electricity-Production/README.md

   * What are the top-10 countries that produced the largest amount of electricity in 2022?
 In which OECD regions are they located?
   * For each energy source, which top-5 countries produced the largest amount of electricity in 2022?
   * Is there a correlation between GDP per capita (in current US Dollars) and low-carbon electricity production share?
+  * Distribution of low-carbon electricity production share by GDP quartiles.

 **Files uploaded:**
 * oecd_countries_electricity_production.ipynb - Jupyter Notebook with data analysis
 * monthly_electricity_production.csv - dataset containing data on monthly electricity production in the OECD countries in 2010-2022.
 It was downloaded from [Kaggle](https://www.kaggle.com/datasets/ccanb23/iea-monthly-electricity-statistics)
 * gdp_pc_2021.csv - dataset containing data on GDP per capita from [The World Bank website](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD)
 * Monthly Electricity Statistics_Documentation_2023.pdf - Dataset Dictionary downloaded from [iea.org](https://www.iea.org/data-and-statistics/data-product/monthly-electricity-statistics#documentation) website.

+\* **_Note_**: due to GitHub limitations, internal links in the *Table of Contents* in the Jupyter Notebook do not work.
+To access Jupyter Notebook with all internal links working, please click here [nbviewer Jupyter Notebook viewer service](https://nbviewer.org/github/teona-pavliukova/OECD-Electricity-Production/blob/master/oecd_countries_electricity_production.ipynb#eda)